-David (Davey) Samaai was the first black (and or coloured) South African to play at Wimbledon in 1949 when he was 21 years old.
+David (Davey) Samaai was the first black (and or coloured) South African to play at Wimbledon in 1949.
+He was 21 years old.
 He may well be the first black or African tennis player from anywhere in the world to qualify for Wimbledon too.
 He qualified again in 1951, 1954, and 1960.
 His best performance was reaching the third round in 1954.
 In addition, he also played in the French, German and Swiss Opens.
-While overseas, he also won several smaller tournaments (mainly in Britain), and played against several of his white countrymen, beating some of them convincingly, including the captain of South Africa’s all-white Davis Cup (national) team, Gordon Forbes.
+While overseas, he also won several smaller tournaments (mainly in Britain), and played against several of his white countrymen who he wasn’t allowed to play at home and beating some of them convincingly, including the captain of South Africa’s all-white Davis Cup (national) team, Gordon Forbes.
 As Samaai would later describe his game against Forbes; it was “a match which could never have materialized at home.”

 Crookes’ praise aside, it was his reference to Samaai’s “quiet and modest way,” that is telling.